-The reasons we need DIY Micro-Ecosystems for Digital Social Innovation is that the fabric of society, restructured by the disruptive effects of the internet, is in need of an intervention and there’s no one but us to do it.
+The reason we need DIY Micro-Ecosystems for Digital Social Innovation is that the fabric of society, restructured by the disruptive effects of the internet, is in need of an intervention and there’s no one but us to do it.

 As it stands, the world we live in is being shaped by tech companies.
 This is acceptable to a degree, but since behavior modification is so central to internet-based business models, it’s necessary to grab the bull by its proverbial horns and define the path we travel online, to trailblaze so to speak and the best way to do this is through business-type activities.